RubaiaAkter/Covid19-Data-Analysis/README.md

 - Cleaning and preprocessing COVID-19 dataset
 - Country-wise comparison
 - Time series analysis of cases and deaths
-- Visualization using bar charts, histogram, and scatter plot.
+- Visualization using bar charts, histogram, scatter plot and heatmap etc.

 ## How to Run: